Pepin the Hunchback: Discovery of the plot

 With Charles away, Pepin and his fellow discontented nobles plotted his assassination.
 The Poeta Saxo offers a particularly damning account of Pepin and the other rebels, reporting:

 However, a Lombard named Fardulf exposed the plot and reported it to Charles.
-He was later made abbot of the Abbey at St. Denis in thanks for his service to the throne in this event.
-When the co-conspirators were captured and accused of breaking their holy oaths (i.e. as mentioned above), they professed a technical innocence against the charge of oath-breaking, claiming they had never actually taken the oath in question (a claim that seems unlikely).
-This is a rather weak defense, as it doesn't actually do anything to mitigate the charge of attempted regicide.
+He was later made abbot at St. Denis in thanks for his service to the throne in this event.
+When the co-conspirators were captured and accused of breaking their holy oaths (i.e. as mentioned above), they professed a technical innocence against the charge of oath-breaking, claiming they had not actually taken the oath in question (a claim that seems unlikely).
+This is a rather weak defense, as it does not mitigate the charge of attempted regicide.

 The court and king found all of the conspirators guilty, confiscated their lands and condemned them to death as punishment.
 However, some of the conspirators walked away with their lives, Pepin included.
 Charles was likely unwilling to put to death his first-born son, who still seemed to hold some of his father's affection.
 As historian Pierre Riché suggests, "The revolt in 792 of his bastard son Pippin the Hunchback especially distressed him," no doubt as a result of their kinship.
 Nonetheless, punishment was still necessary, so Pepin was tonsured and took up the habit of monkhood.
 As Einhard describes, "When his [Pepin's] deceit was discovered and the conspirators were punished, his head was shaved, and he was suffered, in accordance with his wishes, to devote himself to a religious life in the monastery of Prüm."

-In Joanna Story's book Charlemagne: Empire and Society, historian Stewart Airlie points out a possible upshot of Pepin's revolt (from Charles' point of view).
+In Joanna Story's book Charlemagne: Empire and Society, historian Stewart Airlie points out a possible upshot of Pepin's revolt.
 He suggests that "Pippin's conspiracy was the last rising against Charlemagne and its suppression permitted the king to slim the royal family down further: only the sons of Hildegard were to inherit..."
-However, Airlie also points out that the cost of the revolt to Charles was more expansive than the mere insult and threat of death.
-The Lorsch Annals' entry for 793, the year after the revolt, writes that Charlemagne's loyal retainers were "rewarded abundantly."
-Charles could not merely punish the members of his court who had been conspirators, "but he also had to reward those who had taken no part in it with gold, silver and silks.
+However, Airlie also points out that the cost of the revolt to Charlemagne was more expansive than the mere insult and threat of death.
+The Annals of Lorsch entry for 793, the year after the revolt, indicates that Charlemagne's loyal retainers were "rewarded abundantly."
+Charlemagne could not merely punish the members of his court who had been conspirators, "but he also had to reward those who had taken no part in it with gold, silver and silks.
 Their loyalty could not be taken for granted."